natedey/RINRUS-oldpublic/bin/FSAPT/README.md

-Background: The user has a cluster model PDB file that has already been cleaned/trimmed/protonated.
+Background: The user has a cluster model PDB file that has already been cleaned/trimmed/protonated, preferably the "maximal" model from the probe or arpeggio RIN (probe in this example).
 A Psi4 FSAPT computation has been run on this PDB structure wherein the "seed" species of interest (e.g. the chorismate of chorismate mutase or glycine of GNMT) is listed as the first interacting body and the enzyme is the second interacting body in the Psi4 input file.
 The atom ordering of the first body is in the same order as in the PDB file, and the atom ordering of the second body is in the same order as in the PDB file.
 The overall atom indices do not need to be the same (e.g. it is okay that the chorismate is listed as the first body in the FSAPT calculation, but it does not appear first in the PDB file, as long as the order of the chorismate atoms is the same and the order of the rest of the enzyme atoms is the